-- b.
-What characteristics of each text led you to feel it is less formal or more formal? - 3.
-Text #4 has some aspects of academic writing.
-What are they?
-Reflect. - 4.
-True or False. - a.
-The texts above consist of individual words and sentences. - b.
-The tasks required you to learn individual words or analyze sentences. - c.
-To perform the tasks, you had to look at patterns of language use from sentence to sentence. - d.
-The texts are examples of language spoken or written by native speakers for native speakers. - e.
-The tasks required you to look at what, where, when, who, how, and why each text was spoken or written. - 5.
-How did knowing who spoke or wrote the text and for what purpose help you to understand it better? - 6.
-How did noticing relationships among words and ideas help you to understand each text better?
+- 4. True or False. - a.
+The texts above consist of individual words and sentences.
+[False.
+Extended speech or writing.] - b.
+The tasks required you to learn individual words or analyze sentences./False.] - c.
+To perform the tasks, you had to look at patterns of language use from sentence to sentence.
+[True.
+Language is more meaningful if you look at its co-text.] - d.
+The texts are examples of language spoken or written by native speakers for native speakers.
+[True.
+Discourse is about language in real life.7 - e.
+The tasks required you to look at what, where, when, who, how, and why each text was spoken or written.
+[True.
+This information frames the text, giving it context.] - 5.
+How did knowing who spoke or wrote the text and for what purpose help you to understand it better?

+[Explain that the context "frames" the text; the frame helps readers/listeners to connect the text with what they already know.]

+6. How did noticing relationships among words and ideas help you to understand each text better?

+[Explain that the structure of ideas and connections among words provides coherence and cohesion, gluing the text together, giving it more meaning.]
+Conceptualize.
 7. What is discourse?
 What do people look at when they study discourse?
-Discuss this and write about it in your notebooks

-Activity 2 Discourse and phonology

-Objective: You will learn that the direction of conversational discourse can be altered by changing the intonation of stressed syllables of words.

-- In Unit B of this module, you experienced the following short dialogue.
-Can you remember which syllables were stressed? - a.
+Discuss this and write about it in your notebooks.
+Activity 2 Discourse and phonology Objective: Trainees will learn that the direction of conversational discourse can be altered by changing the intonation of stressed syllables of words.
+Experience.
+Reflect.
+1. In Unit B of this module, you experienced the following short dialogue.
+Can you remember which syllables were stressed? a.
 Underline them and practice with a partner.

-Discourse and phonology #1

-A: So, what about you?
+[Ask if two trainees could say it aloud.
+Check to make sure the intonation is correct.
+Play it again, if necessary.]
+Discourse and phonology #1 A: So, what about you ?
 Do you eat a lot of chocolate?
 B: All that cocoa butter and sugar makes me fat, so I don't.
 You're slim, so I guess you don't either.

-A: Well, actually Ido eat a lot of chocolate.
+A: Well, actually I do eat a lot of chocolate.
 And ice-cream.

-B: Lucky you!

-- b.
-When A asked, "Do you eat a lot of chocolate?" to what word or idea in A's question didB respond to? - 2 What if the intonation in the first line were changed? - a Listen to the beginning of the dialogue.
-So

-Discourse and phonology #2
+B: Lucky you! b.
+When A asked, "Do you eat a lot of chocolate?" to what word or idea in A's question did B respond to?
+[The person, whether she herself ate a lot of chocolate.]
+2. What if the intonation in the first line were changed? a.
+Listen to the beginning of the dialogue. • Discourse and phonology #2 b.
+To what idea was B responding to this time?

+A:

 A: So, what about you?
 Do you eat a lot of chocolate?
 B: No, not a lot.
-I'd say less than 100 grams a day .
-A:
+I'd say less than 100 grams a day.
+[The amount of chocolate she ate.]

-- b.
-To what idea was B responding to this time? - c What word did B stress? - d What would A most likely say next? - 1 I also eat a lot of ice cream. - Maybe you eat more on weekends.
-So, what about per week? - III I hope less.
-Any more than 100 grams would definitely be a lot.

-3. What if the intonation in the first line were changed to emphasize yet another word?
-Listen again. §
+- c.
+What word did B stress? [day] - d.
+What would A most likely say next? - i.
+I also eat a lot of ice cream. - ii.
+Maybe you eat more on weekends.
+So, what about per week?
+[1] - iii.
+I hope less.
+Any more than 100 grams would definitely be a lot. - 3.
+What if the intonation in the first line were changed to emphasize yet another word?
+Listen again. •